Knitschi/CPFCMake/documentation/APIDocModules.rst

 This keyword opens a sub-list of arguments that are used to define plugin dependencies of the package.
 Multiple :code:`PLUGIN_DEPENDENCIES` sub-lists can be given to allow having multiple plugin subdirectories.

-The plugin targets are shared libraries that are explicitly loaded by the packages executables and on which the package has no link dependency.
+The plugin targets are shared libraries that are explicitly loaded by the package-components executables and on which the package has no link dependency.
 If a target in the list does not exist when the function is called, it will be silently ignored.
-If a given target is an internal target, an artificial dependency between the plugin target and the packages executables is created to make sure the plugin is compilation is up-to-date before the executable is build.
+If a given target is an internal target, an artificial dependency between the plugin target and the package-components executables is created to make sure the plugin is compilation is up-to-date before the executable is build.

 Adding this options makes sure that the plugin library is build before the executable and copied besides it